How to Make Your Own Homemade Autumn-Scented Air Freshener

 There is nothing quite like the smells of autumn.
 The smells that remind you of home and comfort.
 The smells that remind you of crisp, cool, foggy mornings, of family gatherings, baking, hot cider, feasts, roaring fires, warm sweaters, scarves, and lighthearted laughter.

 I wanted to create something that I could use multiple times a day, if I so choose.
 I wanted something that I could tweak and adjust and have fun with.
 I wanted it to be simple and fun and with ingredients that are likely already on hand and currently in my pantry, especially this time of year.
 And so, after a bit of trial and error, I'm here to happily share this magical decoction with you!
-(And just in time to make for use during Thanksgiving celebrations with the family, to boot!)

 Ingredients You'll Need